esciencecenter-digital-skills/research-software-support/stories/publication.md

 ## Software repository
 If possible, during the development of Research Software, changes should be tracked using dedicated version control software like [git](https://git-scm.com/).
 Put all source files in a public version-controlled repository, preferably GitHub or GitLab.
 Both GitHub and Gitlab provide online repositories for hosting source code.
-The nice thing about GitHub and GitLab is that it also stores the history of changes to the source code.
 As can be inferred from their names, they were designed to be used together with Git version control.
+The nice thing about using git together with GitHub and GitLab is that it stores the complete history of changes to the source code, rather than just a single version .

 A quickstart tutorial for...